fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rtp-stream-identifier-00.md

 ~~~~~~~~~~~~~~~

 A given "a=rid" SDP media attribute specifies constraints defining
-an unique RTP payload configuration identified via the "rid-identifier".
+an unique RTP payload format identified via the "rid-identifier".
 A set of codec agnostic "rid-level" attributes are defined ({sec-rid_level_atributes}) that describe the media format specification
 applicable to one or more Payload Types speicified by the "a=rid" line.

 The 'rid' framework MAY be used in combination with the 'a=fmtp' SDP
 attribute for describing the media format parameters for a given
 RTP Payload Type.
 However in such scenarios, the 'rid-level' attributes
-({{sec-rid_level_attributes}}) further constrains the equivalent 'fmtp' attributes.
-The 'rid' framework MAY also be used to fully describe the RTP payload encoding, thus completely skipping the 'a=fmtp' SDP attribute for the Payload Types identified in the "a=rid" line.
-In either case, the 'a=rtpmap' attribute MUST be defined to identify the media encoding format and the RTP Payload Type.
+({{sec-rid_level_attributes}}) further constrain the equivalent 'fmtp' attributes.

 The 'direction' identifies the either 'send', 'recv' directionality
 of the Source RTP Stream.

 A given SDP media description MAY have zero or more "a=rid" lines
 capturing various possible RTP payload configurations.
 A given